deanwampler/AkkaWebSampleExercise/README.md

     jetty-stop         # stop the Jetty web server jetty-restart      # restart the Jetty web server

 In the web UI, enter a comma-separate list of NYSE stock symbols, start and end dates, then click the `Go!` button (or hit `return` in one of the text fields).
 The results are presented below in a table.
 If no data is returned, the table will indicate that fact.
+Usually that indicates you specified a time range for which there is no data.
+(The data range in the data set is not that big).
+Try date ranges in February, 2008.
+Also, if you use a wide range, you will get a **lot** of data back and the query will take a while.

+**Note:** Currently, data for *all* stocks in the corresponding A-Z table is returned, not just for the symbols you entered!

-Otherwise, you'll see a potentially long table of data.
+When you get a table of data.
 You can click on the column headers to sort the data by that column.
 Click again to reverse the sort.

-**Note:** Currently, data for *all* stocks in the corresponding A-Z table is returned, not just for the symbols you entered!

-We plan to add charting of this data in a few weeks.
+We will add better filtering of stock symbols and graphing the data over the next several weeks.

 The `Ping` button is a diagnostic tool.
 It checks whether or not the Akka "actors" are still responsive in the application.
 It will return a list of actors running.
 If you click it before asking for stock data (with the `Go!` button), only one actor will be listed (There is a bug in the display currently...).
 Afterwards, 5 or more actors will be listed.